"An appealingly suave baritone [with] pristine French diction"

 Concert appearances include performances with the Kentucky Symphony Orchestra, the Lexington Philharmonic, the Cincinatti Symphony Orchetra, the Nationl Music Festival Orchestra, Boston Landmarks Orchestra.
 With repetoire including Beethoven’s Ninth Symphony, Kurt Weil’s Seven Deadly Sins and Brahms’ Ein Deutsches Requiem, Faure's Requiem, Handel's Messiah among others.
 In addition, Phillip has been featured in Cincinnati Opera’s “Opera Goes to Church” concert.

-Upcomming performances include, Opera Theatre of St. Louis production of Scott Joplin’s Treemonisha, concerts with Boston Camerata, and performances of What Problem? with the Bill T. JonesArnie Zane Dance Company.
+Upcomming performances include, the Opera Theatre of St. Louis production of Scott Joplin’s Treemonisha, concerts with the University of California Los Angeles, and additional concerts and engagements across the United States..